eerkela/bertrand/docs/source/content/api/cast.rst

     2    3
     dtype: decimal

-This also applies to naked :class:`adapters <AdapterType>`, which are those without an associated :class:`AtomicType`.
+This also applies to naked :class:`adapters <DecoratorType>`, which are those without an associated :class:`ScalarType`.
 In this case, the adapter will be wrapped around the inferred data type.

 .. doctest::